MicrosoftDocs/Viva/Viva/engage/eac-storyline.md

 1. Open the user's OneDrive in a browser.
 2. Note the URL to the user's OneDrive.
 3. Locate the **user identifier**, which is the part of the URL immediately that follows *my.sharepoint.com/personal/*.
 4. Replace everything after the profile identifier and the backslash plus **VivaEngage**, without a space, case insensitive.
-The resulting URL will resemble this example:
+The resulting URL resembles this example:

    `https://<tenantname>-my.sharepoint.com/personal/<useridentifier>/VivaEngage`
 1. Press Enter.
 The library appears.
 1. Open the Attachments folder, and then open the storyline folder.
 The URL to the folder where storyline files are saved resembles this example: